techwoes/SimpleBLE_Forked/README.rst

 * **SimpleBluez:** C++ abstraction layer for BlueZ over DBus.
 (Linux only)
 * **SimpleDBus:** C++ wrapper for libdbus-1 with convenience classes to handle DBus object hierarchies effectively.
 (Linux only)

-If you want to use SimpleBLE and need help. **Please do not hesitate to reach out!**

-* Visit our `ReadTheDocs`_ page.
-* Join our `Discord`_ server.
-* Contact me: ``kevin at dewald dot me`` (Dedicated consulting services available)

-Are you using SimpleBLE on your own project and would like to see it featured here?
-Reach out and I'll add a link to it below!

 Supported platforms
 -------------------